 - 23. The UK Quality Code embodies a shared understanding across UK higher education for quality practice.
 It protects the public and student interest, and champions UK higher education's world-leading reputation for quality.
 The Code articulates fundamental principles for higher education quality across the UK (see paragraph 21) and embodies the cooperative approach that underpins UK higher education. - 24.
 The Code was originally developed by and for the university sector.
 The current edition of the Code is intended to have application beyond the university sector in recognition that many parts of the UK are seeking to develop tertiary approaches to education. - 25.
 Institutions across the UK are able to use the Quality Code in line with their educational mission, national quality arrangements and regulatory requirements.
-Externality is one of the key underlying principles of the TQEF and it is our expectation that the Quality Code will be used as a key reference point in internal and external review to support

-- enhancement, and as a starting point for students' engagement with their institutions on the quality of their education, and the extent to which the expected outcomes have been achieved. - 26.
-The 2024 iteration of the Quality Code had been intended to be used from AY 2024-25, recognising that some time may be needed for transition from the use of the old Code for those institutions already using it as a reference point.
-The new Code has been mapped to the Standards and Guidelines for the European Higher Education Area (ESG) and the principles of the TQEF to reduce duplication of effort for institutions.
+Externality is one of the key underlying principles of the TQEF and it is our expectation that the Quality Code will be used as a key reference point in internal and external review to support enhancement, and as a starting point for students' engagement with their institutions on the quality of their education, and the extent to which the expected outcomes have been achieved. - 26.
+The Code was last reviewed in 2024 and has been mapped to the Standards and Guidelines for the European Higher Education Area (ESG) and the principles of the TQEF to reduce duplication of effort for institutions.